 The first thing you need to fix in order to look more masculine is your posture.
 How you stand creates an impression in someone else’s mind of what kind of man you are.
 It also helps display to the outside world what your opinion of yourself is.

 Good posture can be boiled down to one simple bit of advice: stand as if someone has a piece of string attached to the back of your head and is constantly pulling upwards.
 This will straighten your neck and back, aligning your spine and immediately make your look more masculine.

 The next thing you need to fix is your movement.
 This, alongside posture, are what I consider fundamental to looking more masculine.
-When you take small movements, and never move your arms it paints a certain picture of someone who is nervous and unsure of themselves.
+When you make small and fidgety movements and never move your arms, it paints a certain picture of someone who’s nervous and unsure of himself.

 With those two fundamentals locked down, you want to develop a physique that accentuates your natural masculine characteristics.
 This is sexual dimorphism in action.

 A huge part of how to be masculine involves having a great physique.
 The more your body has a natural V-taper from the shoulders to hips, the less feminine you look.
 The more your masculine facial features (i.e. cheekbones, jaw, brow) are apparent, the less feminine you look.
 This doesn’t mean you have to be a bodybuilder, it just means you have to have a certain weight and proportion to your frame and a face that accentuates your masculine characteristics.

 80 if not 90 percent of this is achieved in the kitchen.
 Yes, all those Instagram videos you’ve seen of guys lifting weights like they’re about to enter Mr. Olympia are a little misleading.
 The vast majority of your results are going to come from eating clean, natural foods (meat and vegetables) and as little (almost zero) sugar as possible.